This post may contain affiliate links, please see our privacy policy + disclosures for details.

 - Every six cups of apples are equal to one baked pie.
 With this in mind, peel, core, and rough chop into 1-inch pieces.
 Squeeze and toss with lemon juice and divide into 6-cup increments.
 Bag in 3 separate freezer-safe zippered bags and place into freezer.
 Label and date if these are going to be made into pies at later times.

-- In a bowl, add COLD shortening, all-purpose flour, baking powder, and salt.
+- In a bowl, add cold shortening, all-purpose flour, baking powder, and salt.
 Use your pastry cutter or hands to blend all until it's mealy.
-Grab a US 1-cup measure cup and crack 1 egg into it.
+Grab a 1-cup measuring cup and crack 1 egg into it.
 Beat it lightly.
 Add a tablespoon of white distilled vinegar to the egg, then fill the measure cup to the 1-cup mark using ice cold water.

 - Beat the egg mixture directly over the bowl of dry ingredients, scattering that egg all over as you go.
 Use the fork you used to beat the egg to gather the dough ingredients in the bowl and form a ball of dough.

-If baking a pie(s) immediately, preheat oven to 450°F now
+- If you're baking a pie(s) immediately, preheat the oven to 450°F.

-- Stir together 1/2 to 3/4-cups granulated sugar, 4 tablespoons of flour, 1/2 teaspoon of cinnamon, and 1/4 teaspoon salt.
+- Stir together the granulated sugar, flour, cinnamon, and salt.
 Remove 1 bag of frozen apples from freezer.
 Add to sugar mixture and stir so the mixture sticks to the frozen apples.
-NOTE: The amount of sugar you use is up to you, but this is my rule of thumb.
-If I'm using tart apples like Granny Smith, I go 3/4-cups of sugar.
-For all other apple varieties, I go 1/2-cup of granulated sugar.
-Save aside approximately 1/4-cup for sprinkling on the top of the crust before baking.
+(The amount of sugar you use is up to you.
+For tart apples like Granny Smith, I use ¾ cups of sugar.
+For all other apple varieties, I use ½ cup of granulated sugar.
+Set aside ¼ cup for sprinkling on the top of the crust before baking.)

 Notes